itbarsoum99/electionsimulation/README.md

 *In the Senate, individual race polls are also taken into account.*

 The base national environment (<code>baseNEnv</code>) is from [FiveThirtyEight's generic ballot polling average](https://projects.fivethirtyeight.com/polls/generic-ballot/).
+The linear regression model to predict the base national environment on Election Day is updated monthly (next update: 10/08/2022).

 The historical adjustment (<code>hAdj</code>) is based on [inaccuracies from 2018 polling](https://projects.fivethirtyeight.com/polls/generic-ballot/2018/) compared to the final results.